nateleavitt/docker-rails-postgres/README.md

 # docker-rails-webpack-postgres

-This repo is used as a template to get started with a development environment using Docker Compose, Rails, Webpack (using Yarn), and Postgress.
+This repo is used as a template to get started with a development environment using Docker Compose, Rails, and Postgress.